rgeoghegan/ocaml-redis/README.md

 ----

  * Docs
-    * Ocaml docs for all functions
      * Document testing, both unit tests and smoke tests
  * Library changes/bug fixes
-     * Define zset type
      * Test with redis-1.2.5
      * quit should close connection too
      * zrange and zrevrange should have with_scores option that returns (value, score) list
      * define RedisError exception for receiving errors from redis
      * sdiff should have first set to make difference of as explicit argument
      * sort should be able to provide multiple get params
+ * Building
      * Move away from Rake and use Ocaml Make

  * Implement all missing keywords from 1.2.4:
      * Commands operating on all the kind of values
          * EXPIREAT
      * Remote server control commands
          * MONITOR
          * SLAVEOF